Australian Stock Car Auto Racing: AUSCAR category

-AUSCAR was also the name used for the second tier racing category that raced alongside the Australian NASCAR stock car racing series, starting in 1986 and continuing until 2001.
+AUSCAR was also the name used for the second tier racing category that raced alongside the Australian NASCAR stock car racing series, starting in 1988 and continuing until 2001.
 The cars were not pure space frame chassis like NASCAR, but were built on Australian Holden Commodore and Ford Falcon road car chassis.
 As a result, AUSCARs are right-hand-drive and race clockwise on oval tracks, compared to the left-hand-drive, anticlockwise NASCAR vehicles - the theory being that the driver is located at the furthest point possible from the outside retaining walls.
 AUSCARs were also restricted to running 5.0 litre Holden and Ford V8 engines, though initially the Ford XF Falcons used the 5.8L 351 Cleveland V8 engines (despite the road going XFs not carrying the V8 as Ford Australia had stopped production of the engine in 1983), but subsequent Falcons (from the EB model which in 1991 re-introduced the Ford V8 to the Australian market for the first time in 8 years) would run the 5.0L V8.
 Commodore teams were also free to use the Group A size 4.9L Holden V8 engine, though unlike in Group A racing using the 4.9L engine did not come with an overall weight reduction for the car.
-As such most Holden competitors used the 5.0L engines.
+As the Group A engine also cost more, all Holden competitors stuck with the 5.0L engines.

 The 5.0L AUSCAR engines were strictly controlled and developed around 390 bhp compared to the 700 bhp of the larger and more highly developed, 366 cubic inch (6.0L) engines used in NASCAR, and as a result AUSCARs were slower than their American counterparts (at the Thunderdome, NASCAR stock cars were capable of around 305 km/h while AUSCARs had a top speed of approximately 265 km/h).
-Like the NASCAR engines, the engines used in AUSCAR were carbureted rather than having fuel injection like the road going V8s used by Holden and Ford.
-AUSCARs also used a Goodyear Eagle control road tyre that was narrow unlike the slick racing tyres used in NASCAR.
+Like the NASCAR engines of the time, the engines used in AUSCAR were carbureted rather than having fuel injection like the road going V8s used by Holden and Ford.
+AUSCARs also used a Goodyear Eagle control road tyre that was buffed down (leaving only around 2mm of tread) and relatively narrow compared the wide, purpose built slick racing tyres used in NASCAR.
 One thing in AUSCARs' favour was that they only weighed in at 2910 lb compared to the 3400 lb NASCAR stock cars.
 Although they weighed less, as a result of using smaller, less powerful engines and the road tyre, AUSCARs were generally around 15 mph, or around four seconds per lap, slower than the NASCAR stock cars around the Thunderdome.